Rescue: HI-Surf

 Rescue: HI-Surf is an American action drama television series created by Matt Kester.
 Starring Arielle Kebbel, Adam Demos, Robbie Magasiva, Kekoa Kekumano, Alex Aiono and Zoe Cipres, the series follows a team of lifeguards in the North Shore of O'ahu, Hawaii.
-Originally piloted for HBO Max in 2021 under the name, Ke Nui Road, the series was then picked up by Fox and premiered on September 22, 2024.
+Originally piloted for HBO Max in 2021, the series was then picked up by Fox and premiered on September 22, 2024.
 In May 2025, the series was canceled after one season.